 Legal practice increasingly takes place on a global stage, and Cardiff’s LLB programmes in law and languages aim to produce lawyers not only fully competent in the law of England and Wales, but also fluent in the chosen language and conversant with the general culture, political institutions and legal system of another country.
 The Law and German programme is taught in collaboration with the School of Modern Languages.

-The Law and German programme is both challenging and stimulating and you will develop language skills and cultural awareness and build the skills required for a career in law or a wide range of professions.
-In addition to the foundation modules constituting the academic stage of training that is necessary to become a solicitor or barrister in England and Wales (known as the ‘Qualifying Law Degree’), we offer a wide selection of optional modules encompassing traditional and contemporary legal subjects and we also offer the opportunity to study law through the medium of Welsh.
+In addition to the foundation modules constituting the academic stage of training that is necessary to become a solicitor or barrister in England and Wales, known as the ‘Qualifying Law Degree’, we offer a wide selection of optional study areas which cover traditional and contemporary legal subjects.

-Cardiff Law School offers a range of extra-curricular activities, some unique to this university, which equip our students with a competitive edge over other law graduates.
+We are committed to developing your employability, with our dedicated Careers Consultant on hand two days a week in the Law building.
+We offer a wide range of extra-curricular activities, some unique to Cardiff University, which equip our students with a competitive edge over other law graduates.

 We work in partnership with lawyers, charities and voluntary organisations to give our students the opportunity to practise and extend their skills.

-Our two most established schemes are our Innocence Project (which is to date the first university Innocence Project in the UK to have a conviction overturned by Court of Appeal) and our NHS Continuing Healthcare Scheme, which is unique to Cardiff.
+Our two most established schemes are our Innocence Project (the first in the UK to have a conviction overturned by the Court of Appeal) and our NHS Continuing Healthcare Scheme, which is unique to Cardiff.

-Our students are able to enter annual mooting competitions which give them an opportunity to present legal issues before a judge, against an opposing counsel.
+Our students are encouraged to enter annual mooting competitions.
+These competitions give you an opportunity to present legal issues before a judge, against an opposing counsel.

-Cardiff Law Students are encouraged to take part in an annual client interviewing competition, sponsored by Irwin Mitchell solicitors.
+Our students are encouraged to take part in an annual client interviewing competition, which has Sir Geoffrey Bindman QC as its President.

-Those that take part gain crucial experience interviewing and counselling in a simulated setting.
-Students are assessed against specific criteria which include interpersonal skills as well as their ability to handle legal problems.
+You will gain crucial experience interviewing and counselling in a simulated setting and will be assessed against specific criteria that include interpersonal skills and your ability to handle legal problems.